 To maintain proper airflow, regularly remove ashes from your fireplace, put them into a metal container with a cover and store it outdoors.
 Never burn garbage, cardboard, treated lumber or plastics as these items can damage your stove and cause serious health issues, the EPA says.

-4. Getting the most from your fire: Circulate that toasty air
+4. Get the most from your fire: Circulate that toasty air

 As most fireplace-users know, the warmth from your fire tends to stay in the area immediately around your wood-burning appliance – rather than circulating efficiently through the home.
 Take a few simple steps to help hot air spread more effectively, and you’ll notice a much more comfortable living space.